polterguy/magic.data.common/README.md

    @2:dudes
 ```

+**Notice**, the parent of a list of criteria is deciding which logical operator to separate your conditions
+with, contrary to traditional languages, where you separate your conditions with the logical operator.
+This might seem a little bit backwards in the beginning, but this is a general rule with everything in
+Hyperlambda, and after a while will feel more natural than the alternatives.

 ## License

 Although most of Magic's source code is Open Source, you will need a license key to use it.